Home About Meet the Author Activities Shop

 What is your philosophy of writing?

-I believe that writing is not only a form of expression but an act of releasing the energy of inspiration -- energy that builds up inside until you find the time and the tools such as pen, paper, or computer, to make your thougths visible.
+I believe that writing is not only a form of expression, but an act of releasing the energy of inspiration -- energy that builds up inside until you find the time and the tools such as pen, paper, or computer, to make your thougths visible.

 Has your upbringing influenced your writing?